-Peralta Community College District ("PCCD") and its Colleges have plans for communicating with its campuses, via Blackboard Connect Network, that will be activated during an emergency.
-The Blackboard Connect Networksystemprovides information and updates regarding emergencies directly to student cellphones, email accounts, and other electronic messaging devices.
+Peralta Community College District ("PCCD") and its Colleges have plans for communicating with its campuses during an emergency.
 For certain emergencies, such as fire, building alarm systems will be used.

 Mass telecommunications and digital communications should be utilized when there is a District/ College emergency or when an urgent need-to-know message warrants its' use and should be used sparingly and for emergencies only.
 See sub-section E. below for specifics.